 - using particular equipment

-- If we feel that your child has a SEN that requires external support we will always seek your consent before we make a referral to gain specialist advice or support to help us meet your child's needs.
+- If we feel that your child has a SEND that requires external support we will always seek your consent before we make a referral to gain specialist advice or support to help us meet your child's needs.
 This could include a specialist teacher, Educational Psychologist or a speech and language therapist.
 You will always be informed by your child's Class Teacher and/or Miss Akrigg of the outcomes and recommendations of any referrals made.

 How do we meet the needs of SEND children?